 extdefault extdefault=logname1(ext1),logname2(ext2), Default: None Changes the default extension(s) associated with the specified logical name(s).
 The logical name (lognamei) specification is case-insensitive.
 For LINUX/Linux systems, the extension (exti) is casesensitive; for Windows systems, it is not.
 This keyword may be specified as often as necessary and the values will be commaseparated and appended.
 If the same logical name is specified more than once, the extension in the last specification will be the one used.
-Example: extdefault=plo changes the default extension assign "myplot" and the default extension to "mypunch". ed to logical name l PLOT from "plt" to Restrictions: 1.
-Only FORTRAN files ident extension changed .
-See Tab Guide, Volume 1. • • 2.
-The extension may not be o extensions are: f06, f04, log, and SCR300.
-3. Extensions must be from on e- to eight-character rs long. f04 f04=number Default: 4 Specifies FORTRAN unit number f MSC Nastran (p.
-1) in the MSC Nastra on this keyword. f06 f06=number Default: 6 Specifies FORTRAN unit number of Nastran (p.
+Example: extdefault=plot(myplot), punch(mypunch) changes the default extension assign "myplot" and the default extension to "mypunch".
+U 1 Restrictions: 1.
+Only FORTRAN files identified as "Assignable" may have their default extension changed .
+See Table 2-1 in the MSC Nastran Quick Reference Guide, Volume 1.
+2. The extension may not be one of the reserved extensions.
+These reserved extensions are: f06, f04, log, MASTER, DBALL, OBJSCR, SCRATCH and SCR300.
+3. Extensions must be from on e- to eight-character rs long. f04 f04= number Default: 4 Specifies FORTRAN unit number for Execution Summary Table.
+See the Executing MSC Nastran (p.
+1) in the MSC Nastran Quick Reference Guide for more information on this keyword. f06 f06= number Default: 6 Specifies FORTRAN unit number f Nastran (p.
 1) in the MSC Nastran Q this keyword. fbsmem fbsmem=number Default = 0 Reserves memory for faster solution of the Lanczos method of eigenvalue extraction.
 This keyword may also be set with the "sys146" command line keyword.
 See the MSC Nastran Quick Reference Guide for information for this keyword. gmconn gmconn= pathname Default: None Specifies the name of the external evaluator connection file.
-External geomet bar or beam element evaluators may be specified.
-See the MSC Nastran Vers Release Guide for additional information on external bar or beam elements. see Using BEAMSERV, 234 for information on running an MSC Nastran job us beam server.
+External geometric and bar or beam element evaluators may be specified.
+See the MSC Nastran Version 69 Release Guide for additional information on external bar or beam elements.
+Also, see Using BEAMSERV, 234 for information on running an MSC Nastran job using a beam server.